-Schedule of the District's Contributions
+Schedule of Contributions - Pensions

 The Schedule of the District's Contributions is presented to illustrate the District's required contributions relating to the pensions.
 There is a requirement to show information for 10 years.
 However, until a full 10-year trend is compiled, governments should present information for those years for which information is available.